 Australian Unity MCIs are perpetual and fully paid shares issued by Australian Unity, offering investors non-cumulative and discretionary fixed-rate Dividends.
 Dividends are expected to be distributed semi-annually in arrears and are expected to be fully franked.
-Subject to the non-cumulative and discretionary nature of the Dividends, the cash Dividend Rate is expected to be in the range of 5.00 to 5.25 per cent per annum or 7.14 to 7.50 per cent per annum on a gross basis1.
-The Dividend Rate will be determined through the Bookbuild.
+Subject to the non-cumulative and discretionary nature of the Dividends, the cash Dividend Rate is 5.00 per cent per annum or 7.14 per cent per annum on a gross basis1.
 Australian Unity MCIs are intended to be quoted on the ASX.
 The key features of Australian Unity MCIs are set out in Section 1 of this Prospectus.

 There are important differences between Australian Unity MCIs and other securities with which you may be familiar.
-For example, while Australian Unity MCIs are shares, they do not confer any rights to participate in the profits or growth of Australian Unity, other than receipt of non-cumulative and discretionary Dividends at the fixed Dividend Rate, Also, Australian Unity MCIs rank behind all creditors of Australian Unity in the event of a winding-up, but ahead of the rights of Non Shareholder Members to the value of any determined but unpaid Dividends and repayment of the Face Value of the Australian Unity MCIs.
+For example, while Australian Unity MCIs are shares, they do not confer any rights to participate in the profits or growth of Australian Unity, other than receipt of non-cumulative and discretionary Dividends at the fixed Dividend Rate.
+Also, Australian Unity MCIs rank behind all creditors of Australian Unity in the event of a winding-up, but ahead of the rights of Non Shareholder Members to the value of any determined but unpaid Dividends and repayment of the Face Value of the Australian Unity MCIs.
 Further information on how Australian Unity MCIs differ from other financial securities is set out in Section 2.2 of this Prospectus.